Danny Masterson Arrested and Charged With Raping Three Women - E! Online

 "Obviously, Mr. Masterson and his wife [actress Bijou Phillips] are in complete shock considering that these nearly 20-year old allegations are suddenly resulting in charges being filed, but they and their family are comforted knowing that ultimately the truth will come out.
 The people who know Mr. Masterson know his character and know the allegations to be false," the statement continued.

-In 2019, four women filed a lawsuit against Masterson, the Church of Scientology and its leader, David Miscavige, for allegedly carrying out a conspiracy to cover up the actor's alleged sexual misconduct.
+In 2019, four women filed a lawsuit against Masterson, the Church of Scientology and its leader, David Miscavige, for allegedly carrying out a conspiracy to cover up the star's alleged sexual misconduct and harassment.

-The women, two of whom were identified by name and two who were considered Jane Does in the case, claimed that the defendants named in the suit have "systemically stalked, harassed, invaded their and their family's privacy, and intentionally caused them emotional distress to silence and intimidate them."
+The women, two of whom were identified by name and two who were considered Jane Does in the case, claimed that the defendants named in the suit "systemically stalked, harassed, invaded their and their family's privacy, and intentionally caused them emotional distress to silence and intimidate them."

-At the time, Masterson described the lawsuit as "ridiculous."
-He has previously denied all allegations of sexual misconduct.
+At the time, Masterson described the lawsuit as "ridiculous" and a spokesperson for the Church of Scientology called the suit's allegations "ludicrous and a sham."
+The lawsuit is still ongoing.

+The actor has denied all allegations of sexual misconduct.
 In 2017, Masterson was fired from his role on Netflix's The Ranch as a result of the allegations.
+At the time, authorities with the LAPD confirmed to E!
+News that were conducting an investigation after three women "disclosed that they were sexually assaulted by Masterson during the early 2000's."

 The case remains under investigation by Los Angeles Police Department's Robbery-Homicide Division.
+Masterson will be arraigned in court on Sept.
+18.